m-o-d-e-r/Prem/README.md

-This is the first version of the Trie structure for my console editor.
+This is the first version of the console editor.